Yetenol/antonpusch.de/content/factorio.md

 ---

 ![thumbnail](https://styles.redditmedia.com/t5_2wabp/styles/communityIcon_lnp25hfmcbg01.png)
-Factorio is a [gaming](install%20gaming%20apps.md.md) app.
+Factorio - A game about automation, logistics and network optimizations is a [gaming](install%20gaming%20apps.md.md) app.
 Factorio is a game in which you build and maintain factories.
 - Download it from the [publisher's website](https://factorio.com/download)
 - Open in [Steam](steam://store/427520)